Kevin-Elliott-McCrea/C-Sharp_Live_Project/CodeDetails/README.md

 ## Set up index page to have all db items grouped by title and style index page

+Here I used bootstrap 4 cards for the styling of the photo and description containers.
+This page would be for showing all the photos uploaded for each play that the company was going to show.
+To accomplish being able to show each one saved to the database, I made 2 loops and passed in a unique list of all titles that were saved.
+I managed this by using a hashset that selected unique names from the database and then I passed that into the first loop, which iterated through each unique title and then called the second loop, comparing each name for a match.
+If a match, it was added to the new list.
+This continued for each unique title name and then each new list was displayed on the index page.

 ```C#
 @model IEnumerable<TheatreCMS3.Areas.Production.Models.ProductionPhoto>